-6222.
-Seminar: Ethics in Criminal Justice (3).

-Ethical dilemmas and decisions in the criminal justice system with a focus on law enforcement problems.
-May be offered concurrently with JUST 4222.
+- Ethics in Criminal Justice (3).
+Ethical dilemmas and decisions in the criminal justice system with a focus on law enforcement problems. - 6403.
+JPS Information Systems (3).
+Examines the major information technology systems used in the criminal justice area.
+Practical experience is offered on systems used in actual agencies.
+Technologies of the future will be explored. - 6410.
+Law Enforcement Administration (3).

-6310.
-JPS Administrative Issues (3).

-Examines critical public policy issues relating to the administration of justice in terms of society's interest.
-Implications of interagency relationships at all levels of government.

-6320.
-Public Safety in Contemporary America (3).

-Focuses on the impact of social change on justice and public safety community involvement in the control and prevention of crime in an urbanized society.

-6350.
-Private Security Issues (3).

-Examines a variety of private security areas such as banking, cargo, executive protection, campus problems, and contract and proprietary programs.
-Emphasis will be on the role of the private security and public law enforcement agencies in our society.

-6410.
-Trends in Police Administration (3).

 Reviews administrative structure, management practices, and operational aspects of enforcement agencies in the criminal justice system.
-Emphasis on community oriented policing.
-May be offered concurrently with JUST 4410.
+Emphasis on community oriented policing. - 6420.

-6420.
 Correctional Administration (3).
 Examines administration, organization, and management theory and practice in correctional institutions and agencies.
 Reviews the impact of legal and social change on correctional policy development.
-Discusses current problems, issues, and trends.

-6430.
-Community-Based Corrections (3).
+Discusses current problems, issues, and trends. - 6430.
+Community Corrections (3).
 Examines the development of and rationale for community-based corrections as an alternative to incarceration.
-Discusses probation and parole, half-way houses, diversion, restitution, and other community-based corrections programs, including intermediate sanctions.
-May be offered concurrently with JUST 4530.

-6510.
-Justice and Public Safety Planning (3).
+Discusses probation and parole, half-way houses, diversion, restitution, and other community-based corrections programs, including intermediate sanctions. - 6510.
+JPS Planning and Budgeting (3).
 Discusses planning concepts, methods, implementation, budgeting, and evaluation.
-Focuses on the relationship of planning to effective management and decision-making.
-May be offered concurrently with JUST 4510.
+Focuses on the relationship of planning to effective management and decision-making. - 6580.
+Loss Prevention (3).

-6520.
-Civil Law (3).

-Focuses on specific civil law subjects, including conflicts of law, equity, extraordinary remedies, mortgages, legal ethics, insurance, personal property, administrative law, environmental law and labor relations law.
-May be offered concurrently with JUST 4520.

-6580.
-Loss Prevention Administration (3).

 Examination of losses suffered by retailers as a result of manmade and natural security hazards.
-Reviews methods of handling such losses as shrinkage and external theft, insurance fraud, and employee theft as they relate to the duties and responsibilities of the loss prevention administrator.
+Reviews methods of handling such losses as shrinkage and external theft, insurance fraud, and employee theft as they relate to the duties and responsibilities of the loss prevention administrator. - Business Organizations for Paralegals (3).
+Detailed study of legal issues in business.
+Topics include contracts, UCC, e-commerce, negotiable instruments, securities, secured transactions, and business entities. - 6602.

-6602.
 Legal Research (3).
 Detailed study of legal bibliography, law library research, case and text analysis resulting in the supervised production of legal research assignments.
-Upon completion, the student will be able to identify and use a variety of legal sources, plan a research strategy, and complete a significant research project.
-May be offered concurrently with JUST 4602.

-6610.
-Juvenile Delinquency: Prevention and Control (3).
+Upon completion, the student will be able to identify and use a variety of legal sources, plan a research strategy, and complete a significant research project. - 6610.
+Juvenile Justice Administration (3).
+Application of basic principles of organizations and management in the juvenile justice system.
+Examines the social and legal context within which delinquency and juvenile justice practice occur.
+Discusses policy, procedure, budgeting, program development, and evaluation.

-Examination of major hypotheses and developments in the prevention and control of juvenile delinquent behavior.
-Includes review of recent legislation, and evaluation of innovative programs.
-May be offered concurrently with JUST 4610.

 6630.
 Victimology (3).
 A discussion of the characteristics of victim/offender interaction, the effects of criminal acts upon victims and their families, and society's reaction to the plight of the victim.
-May be offered concurrently with JUST 4630.